Fair Unknown: Cognate tales in other languages

 Le Bel Inconnu is accompanied by a squire named Robert.
 However, in the LD, Carduino, and Wigalois, no obvious figure corresponding to this squire, which is taken as corroborative key evidence by Schofield and others that the Middle English version is based on some simpler original French version (unlike Renaud's which is padded with additional material such as the squire).

 Literary archetype

-The Fair Unknown style motif (variably described as literary tradition, story type, pattern, or theme) was a highly popular general trope within the medieval chivalric romance genre in both verse and prose.
+The Fair Unknown style motif (variably described as a literary tradition, story type, pattern, or theme) was a highly popular general trope within the medieval chivalric romance genre in both verse and prose.
 As such, the tale of Gingalain is more or less similar to the stories or backstories of several Knights of the Round Table, including Gareth, Lancelot, Perceval, and La Cote Mal Taile.

 The hidden identity constitutes a mystery or enigma element common to other medieval writings, including Arthurian literature, e.g., the Green Knight (Note: The essay only names the Green Knight explicitly, but the question 'what do women most desire' occurs in The Wedding of Sir Gawain and Dame Ragnelle (cf. also the shared theme in Arthur and Gorlagon and the folkloric Claíomh Solais).)